salvatoremacchia777-boop/Embedded_Controls_Work_Portfolio/README.md

-This portfolio was designed for people who want operable code.
+This portfolio was designed for people who want code they can either use or learn from.
 Currently included:
 Timing Synchronizer — a self-resetting periodic timing block with runtime-tunable cycle time and duty cycle, verified against 5 explicit behavioral requirements.
 More projects will be added as they're completed and verified.